magicmq/pyspigot-documentation/docs/projects/writingprojects.md

 PySpigot loads and runs all projects in the projects folder automatically on plugin load or server start.
 Project load order is determined by load priority, as defined in the project's `project.yml` file.
 Projects that don't specify a load priority will inherit the default load priority specified in the `script-option-defaults` section of the `config.yml`.
 Projects that have the same load priority are loaded in alphabetical order.

+Projects can also be manually loaded using the load command:

+- On Bukkit: `/pyspigot load <projectname>`
+- On Velocity: `/pyvelocity load <projectname>`
+- On BungeeCord: `/pybungee load <projectname>`

-Projects can also be manually loaded using `/pyspigot load <projectname>` if you want to load/enable a project after server start/plugin load.
-If you make changes to a project's files during runtime, you must reload it for changes to take effect.
-Reload projects with `/pyspigot reload <projectname>`.
+ If you make changes to a project during runtime, the project must be reloaded for changes to take effect.
+Reload scripts with the reload command:

+- On Bukkit: `/pyspigot reload <projectname>`
+- On Velocity: `/pyvelocity reload <projectname>`
+- On BungeeCord: `/pybungee reload <projectname>`

 There is one config option related to loading projects:

 - `script-load-delay`: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts and projects.
 There are 20 server ticks in one real-world second.
 For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts and projects.
+To disable the load delay, set this value to `0` or `-1`.

 ???+ notice

     Scripts and projects are interlaced when loading.
 In other words, they are loaded together.
-This means that the load priorities of scripts and projects are compared simultaneously, and a project with a higher load priority would load earlier than a script with a lower load priority, and vice versa.
+This means that the load priorities of scripts and projects are compared simultaneously.
+A project with a higher load priority would load earlier than a script with a lower load priority, and vice versa.

 ## Project Unloading

+Projects can be manually unloaded using the unload command:

+- On Bukkit: `/pyspigot unload <projectname>`
+- On Velocity: `/pyvelocity unload <projectname>`
+- On BungeeCord: `/pybungee unload <projectname>`

-Projects can be manually unloaded using `/pyspigot unload <projectname>`.
-Running `/pyspigot reload` will also unload a project first before loading it again (if it was running beforehand).
+Additionally, running the reload command (`/pyspigot reload <projectname>` on Bukkit) will unload a project first before loading it again (if it was running beforehand).

 ### Unloading A Project from Within Itself

-Unloading a project from within itself is done in the same way as it is in regular Python, via usage of the `sys.exit` function:
+Unloading a project from within itself can be accomplished in the same way a running script would be terminated in a regular Python environment, via usage of the `sys.exit` function:

 ```py
 import sys